affinidi/affinidi-tdk-dotnet/src/Packages/AffinidiTdk.AuthProvider/README.md

 string token = await authProvider.FetchProjectScopedTokenAsync();
 ```

+No additional locking or synchronization is needed.

-Refer to docs of AffinidiTdk Clients and expore AffinidiTdk tests to see how to use AuthProvider to interact with Clients.
+Refer to Affinidi TDK Clients docs and expore Affinidi TDK tests to see how to use AuthProvider to interact with Clients.